Analyzing Landsea Homes (LSEA) and The Competition

 |2.35

-Landsea Homes currently has a consensus target price of $13.00, suggesting a potential upside of 44.77%.
-As a group, “Operative builders” companies have a potential upside of 19.76%.
-Given Landsea Homes’ stronger consensus rating and higher probable upside, research analysts clearly believe Landsea Homes is more favorable than its rivals.
+Landsea Homes currently has a consensus price target of $13.00, suggesting a potential upside of 46.07%.
+As a group, “Operative builders” companies have a potential upside of 23.40%.
+Given Landsea Homes’ stronger consensus rating and higher possible upside, equities research analysts clearly believe Landsea Homes is more favorable than its peers.

-This table compares Landsea Homes and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares Landsea Homes and its peers’ net margins, return on equity and return on assets.

 |Landsea Homes